-Financial statements normalization involves adjusting non-recurring expenses or revenues so that it only reflects the usual transactions of a company.
-Financial statements often contain expenses that do not constitute the normal business operations and may hurt the company’s earnings.
-The purpose of normalization is to eliminate such anomalies and remain with the accurate historical information that enables reliable comparisons and forecasting.
+Financial statements normalization involves adjusting non-recurring expenses or revenues in financial statements or metrics so that they only reflect the usual transactions of a company.
+Financial statements often contain expenses that do not constitute a company’s normal business operations and that may hurt the company’s earnings.
+The purpose of normalization is to eliminate such anomalies and provide accurate historical information that enables reliable comparisons and forecasting.

 Normalizing adjustments to the financial statements are made for a variety of reasons.
-If the company is seeking external funding, normalized financial statements provide the investor or lender with a clear picture of the actual expenses, revenues and cash flow during a particular period.
-Also, when selling the business, a potential buyer will want to see the normalized statements to gauge whether the business has been profitable all along.
-When adjusting the financial statements, you should only remove discretionary expenses and one-time gains or expenses that are unrepresentative of the business.
-Here are examples of normalizing adjustments:
+If the company is seeking external funding, normalized financial statements provide the investor or lender with a clear picture of the actual expenses, revenues, and cash flow of the company during a particular period.
+Also, when selling the business, a potential buyer will want to see the normalized statements to gauge whether the business has been profitable overall.
+When adjusting the financial statements, you should only remove discretionary expenses and one-time gains or expenses that are unrepresentative of normal operating expenses of the business.
+Here are some examples of normalizing adjustments:

-A company may decide to pay rent that is above or below the market rate, where the company premises are owned by the company or a holding company.
+A company may decide to pay rent that is above or below the market rate when the company premises are owned by the company or a holding company.
 Adjusting the rental expense to reflect the prevailing market value will help normalize the financial statements.
-Also, where the company earns a rental income from its properties and does not constitute a part of the company operations, this income should be eliminated from the financial statements.
+Also, where the company earns a rental income from its properties that does not constitute a part of the company’s core business operations, this income should be eliminated from the financial statements.
 Also, any loans related to such properties should be removed from the company’s balance sheet.

 Non-recurring expenses result from abnormal events that are unrelated to the company’s core operations.
-Mostly, they are one-time gains or losses that are unlikely to occur in the future.
-They may include building renovations, gain or loss on asset disposal, insurance payouts, lawsuits and sale of company land.
-These one-time incomes should be eliminated from the financial statements, and one-time expenses should be added back to the company’s revenues to reflect the company’s real financial performance during the year.
+Mostly, they are one-time gains or losses that are unlikely to reoccur in the future.
+They may include building renovations, gain or loss on asset disposal, insurance payouts, lawsuits, and sale of company land.
+One-time incomes should be eliminated from the financial statements, and one-time expenses should be added back to the company’s revenues to reflect the company’s real financial performance during the year.

 These events should be treated differently in the financial statements.
-The one-time/non-recurring items should be recorded under the operating expenses in the income statement while the extraordinary items should be recorded after net income figure.
-The management should provide more explanation to these events in the Management Discussions and Analysis.
+The one-time/non-recurring items should be recorded under the operating expenses in the income statement, while the extraordinary items should be recorded after the net income figure.
+The management should provide an additional explanation to these events in the Management Discussions and Analysis.